Who we are

 Dave Barrett became Chief Operating Officer in October 2011 after holding a number of BBFC posts including Head of Operations.

-Catherine Anderson is the BBFC’s Press and Public Relations Officer.
+Catherine Anderson is the BBFC’s Head of Communications.
 She is responsible for providing the BBFC’s outward communications including press releases and articles for the website and handling any media enquiries.
-She also helps produce the BBFC podcast and manages projects including the production of the BBFC Annual report and BBFC marketing materials.
-Catherine joined the BBFC in 2011, prior to this she was a PR Account Director at a boutique agency and a Press Officer for the National Endowment for Science, Technology and the Arts (NESTA).
+She also helps produce the BBFC podcast and manages projects including the production of the BBFC Annual Report and BBFC marketing materials.
+Catherine joined the BBFC in 2011, prior to this she was an Account Director at a PR agency and a Press Officer for the National Endowment for Science, Technology and the Arts (NESTA).

 Head of Education